 To receive information only from specific states, please click here.

-Monthly and quarterly Milk Production surveys collect information on the (1) number of cows milked yesterday, (2) number of all milk cows in the herd yesterday, and (3) total milk produced yesterday.
+The quarterly Milk Production surveys collect information on the (1) number of cows milked the first day of the month, (2) number of all milk cows in the herd the first day of the month, and (3) total milk produced the first day of the month.
 Information on milk cow replacement prices are collected each quarter.
 In April and October, producers provide information on the amount of milk used on the farm for food or drink and the amount fed to calves.

 Statistics on milk production are used by the U.S. Department of Agriculture to carry out the National Dairy Support Program.
 In addition, the statistics are used extensively by the dairy industry in planning, pricing, and projecting supplies of milk and milk products.
 Dairy producers also utilize the reports to determine production and marketing strategies.